JIA Causes and the Role of the Immune System

 Learn how the immune system plays a role in juvenile idiopathic arthritis.

 Although the exact cause of juvenile idiopathic arthritis (JIA) is unknown, doctors know that the immune system plays an important role.
 Researchers are trying to better understand that role, which may be different for different subtypes of JIA.
 There are two main theories:

-Autoimmune diseases result from an error in the acquired or adaptive immune system.
+- JIA is an autoimmune disease. - Autoimmune diseases result from an error in the acquired or adaptive immune system.
 This complex arm of the immune system develops throughout life and learns to recognize harmful foreign invaders over time.
 Once a threat has been identified, the adaptive immune system releases proteins called antibodies to help fight it.
 In some types of JIA, this process goes awry, and the adaptive immune system mistakes the body’s cells for foreign invaders.
 As a result, antibodies attach to the body’s own tissue instead (chiefly joint tissue), signaling the immune system to attack them.

-Many researchers believe that at least one type of JIA – systemic JIA (SJIA) – is an auto-inflammatory disease.
+- JIA is an autoinflammatory disease. - Many researchers believe that at least one type of JIA – systemic JIA (SJIA) – is an auto-inflammatory disease.
 Auto-inflammatory diseases result from an error in the innate immune system.
 Unlike the adaptive immune system, which develops over time, the innate immune system is present at birth.
 It’s also the body’s first line of defense against infection.
 The quick inflammatory response that happens when you cut yourself (e.g. swelling, redness, warmth) is an example of the innate immune system at work.
 As such, autoinflammatory diseases often trigger episodes of intense inflammation for unknown reasons, usually causing high spiking fevers and rash.

 JIA Causes and Triggers